Artimedias/PizzaTime/README.md

 console.log("You Ordered One Pizza. \n It is a " + pizzaOne.size + " " + pizzaOne.sauce + " sauce pizza with " + pizzaString);

+Expected Result:
+You Ordered One Pizza.
+It is a large red sauce pizza with Mozzerlla Black Olives Pepperoni

 Testing: Order

 Test 1: Order should be able to read allPizzas and say what is the first topping on each